Our values

 Richard loves to work with his hands and finds that the hours he spends at the workshop are just not enough so he usually has at least one new instrument project on the go at home.
 A genuine violin making enthusiast, he has been providing practical assistance to Melbourne musicians at all levels for over twenty years.

-Originally from Adelaide, Richard completed a Bachelor of Fine Art at Northern Territory University (now Charles Darwin University), majoring in painting and began studding classical guitar, discovering a growing passion for classical music.
+Originally from Adelaide, Richard completed a Bachelor of Fine Art at Northern Territory University (now Charles Darwin University), majoring in painting and began studying classical guitar, discovering a growing passion for classical music.

 After a period of living overseas, exploring various cultures, arts and languages, he returned to Adelaide and undertook Technical and Further Education (TAFE) classes in violin and cello making with Dante Roccisano.
 On relocating to Melbourne he worked at The Violineri in Richmond for six years.
 In 2004 he joined the team at Alex Grant Violins.